BeppeInfo/BeppeInfo.github.io/_posts/2016-04-24-google_summer_of_code.md

 One of the biggest problems of most open source software organizations is the lack of manpower a.k.a. developers.
 Great projects can just fade away or never materialize because of that.

-To help with this, each year, Google organizes an event for drawing students to work on open source software projects, during the (northern hemisphere) summer vacations.
+To help with this, each year, Google organizes an event for attracting students to work on open source software projects, during the (northern hemisphere) summer vacations.
 This is called the [Google Summer of Code](https://developers.google.com/open-source/gsoc/), or simply GSoC.
 The main goal is to introduce new young programmers to those communities, so that they become long time contributors.

 ![GSoc](https://www.honeynet.org/sites/default/files/banner-gsoc2016_2.png)